 This paper illustrates the use of design of experiments (DOE) and split-plot design to quickly and effectively determine the factor settings that maximize amplification in a polymerase chain reaction (PCR) experiment.
-As presented at the 2005 ASQ World Congress.

 An innovative blend of hardware, software and the right training in statistical know-how supercharges research automation.
-This article was published online by Quality Digest.
-This article was originally published in ADVANCE for Medical Laboratory Professionals.

 Optimizing biological assay conditions is a demanding process that scientists face daily.
 The requirement is to develop high-quality, robust assays that work across a range of biological conditions.
 The demand is to do this within a short time frame.
 To overcome these obstacles, automated assay optimization (AAO) systems often are used to accommodate large numbers of samples.
 Applying DOE to AAO is essential to make the best use of this high-tech equipment.